 It really depends on where you go in Ireland, but this step takes time.
 I’d recommend befriend both international and Irish friends, as there is such a mix in the country.
 I ended up becoming pretty close with some of my co-workers, and also became friends with a few other Irish friends through friends.
 Whether it’s going out to the pubs or joining some type of group or club, it’s really like anywhere else in the world in that you just have to put in a little bit of effort.

 Many Americans that come on the working holiday visa end up wanting to stay longer.
-Even though I decided to leave after my visa was up, I don’t blame them.
+Even though I left before my visa expired, I don’t blame them.
 However, please note that getting a visa sponsorship can be very difficult, but it’s not impossible.

 I would NOT recommend staying past your visa under any circumstances though, as they do seem pretty strict about it.
 Ultimately, I think the best way is to network your butt off and make friends.
 Once you get an “in”, it’s much easier.